net-lisias-ksph/KIS/Known-issues.md

 - Small parts dropped can go throught the ground or explode.
-I recommend to always drop this parts on another part (container for exemple) to avoid this issue
+I recommend to avoid dropping them on the ground, and instead drop them on another part (container for exemple)
 - Item drag from part list to inventory in editor can be stuck after loading a vessel (click on the inventory UI to fix the problem)
 - Kerbal inventory portrait is missing after going on the map (save/load to fix)